According to Safe Work Australia, approx.182 Australian workers suffer disabling injuries and approx. 56 workers die at work every year.

 - Do not overload electrical outlets

-- Only use equipment that is regularly tested and tagged.
+- Ensure your equipment is being regularly tested and tagged

 - Do not ignore warning signs; if an electrical item feels hot, makes an unusual noise, smokes or sparks – take it out of service immediately and tag it “Danger, Do Not Use”.

 - Inspect cords and equipment regularly and report any potential issues immediately.

 - Ensure you report any piece of equipment with exposed wiring as this will either need to be taken out of service or repaired.

 - Unplug cords from the outlet rather than pulling the cord from a distance.